Table of Contents

 Employees who were responsible for performing inventory control work were also responsible for doing the work of other departments.
 Because of this, it became difficult for him to do his work correctly and on time.
 Therefore, he took this matter to the upper management and suggested them to define the job role of each employee clearly and asked for a dedicated team for himself.

 As a result of which he got a team of 3 employees who exclusively took orders for him and do the work related to the inventory control.
-By doing this, he made management define his span of control.
-By having explicit knowledge of his span of control, he could do work in a better way and also on time.
+By having explicit knowledge, he could do work in a better way and also on time.
 In this way, the performance of the whole inventory control department improved.